dudamirandaa/stargazing/README.md

 - Sky map:
   - at the skymap folder, SkymapComponent has the responsibility to build the URLs to plot the graphs when searching

 The backend was develop using Spring Framework with Java.
-The files are inside stargazing-frontend/src/app and t
+The files are inside stargazing-backend/src/main/java/project/startgazing and the responsibilities are organized as follows:

 - Locations:
   - at the locations folder, LocationRepository extends JpaRepository to handle queries in the database